1. Register as a provider

 Listings expire after four weeks but you can close it before this time if you find someone to occupy the property.

-All amendments will be reviewed by the Accommodations Officer before being published.
+All amendments will be reviewed by Accommodations Operations before being published.

 6. Submit your listing

-You will have to submit your listing in order for an Accommodation Officer to review and approve it.
+You will have to submit your listing in order for Accommodation Operations to review, assess and, if acceptable, approve it.
 After entering the information, scroll to the bottom of the screen and click on ‘Preview’.
 Once you have checked all details are correct click on “Submit this listing”

 Your listing will then be received by Accommodation Operations and will be reviewed.
-It typically takes 2 business days for a listing to be reviewed and approved.
-If the Accommodation Officer has any queries about the information you will be contacted via email.
+It typically takes 2 business days for a listing to be reviewed and assessed.
+If Accommodation Operations has any queries about the information you will be contacted via email.

 7. Enquiries from students

-It is very likely that after you have successfully listed your property you will receive enquiries from students.
+It is likely that after you have successfully listed your property you will receive enquiries from students.
 We recommend that before you organise a time for viewing that you ask them questions about themselves to ensure they are a good fit.
-You may also wish to reiterate what you look for in a tenant in case they missed reading it in your listing.
+You may also wish to reiterate what you are looking for in a tenant in case they missed reading it in your listing.

-It may be a good idea to have a list of questions prepared for when students ring with enquiries.
-Be clear with what you are offering, this way students know what to expect and you won’t waste time meeting applicants that aren’t suitable.
+It may be a good idea to have a list of questions prepared for when students call or email with enquiries.
+Be clear with what you are offering; this way, students know what to expect, and you won’t waste time meeting applicants who aren’t suitable.

 8. Ongoing management of your listing